crsimmons/MilestoneChecker/README.md

 #Milestone Checker

 This is a small script that accesses the closed milestones of a repository and returns the highest version number.
 The script assumes that milestones are in the [semver](http://semver.org/) format.
+It will accept versions in the form `v1.1.1` or `v.1.1.1`

 ##Usage